 GATE Humanities and Social Sciences Syllabus 2026 - Download XH Topic Wise Syllabus

-GATE 2026 Humanities and Social Sciences Syllabus - IIT Guwahati will upload the GATE Humanities and Social Science syllabus on the official website.
+GATE 2026 Humanities and Social Sciences Syllabus - IIT Guwahati will publish the GATE Humanities and Social Science 2026 syllabus on the official website.
 Candidates can check the GATE 2026 Humanities and Social Sciences syllabus on this page.
-The GATE syllabus 2026 for Humanities and Social Sciences will include topics related on Economics, English, Linguistics, Philosophy, Psychology, Sociology, and Reasoning & Comprehension.
+The syllabus will include topics related to Economics, English, Linguistics, Philosophy, Psychology, Sociology, and Reasoning & Comprehension.
 The GATE 2026 syllabus provides a detailed list of all the topics that must be prepared for the exam.
 The authority will conduct the GATE 2026 exam for 30 subjects.

 GATE Humanities and Social Sciences Syllabus 2026 - Download XH Topic Wise Syllabus